 Our daily existence consists of running a café and bookstore, organising and enabling a variety of cultural events, participating in societal discussion and providing a space for events and activities that comply with our principles.

-In the Book Café we follow the principles of safer spaces, and do not accept racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory behaviour.
+In the Book Café we follow a safer space policy and do not accept racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory behaviour.
 Respect everyone’s right to self-determination.
 Do not touch, stare, photograph or ask personal questions without consent.
 Use the name and pronoun given by the person.
-If problems arise, you can turn to the Book Café staff either at the café or by contacting the staff later.
-You can find the contact details for the Book Café here: http://www.kirjakahvila.org/yhteys.
+If problems arise, you can turn to the Book Café staff either at the café or by contacting us later.
+You can find our contact details at http://www.kirjakahvila.org/yhteys.

-We recommend visitors are attentive towards people with asthmatic symptoms and avoid using scents.
+We ask our visitors to be attentive towards people with asthmatic symptoms and avoid using scents.

 Arrival from the side of Vanha Suurtori: moving through the archway, there is about 30 meters of cobblestones until the entrance to the Book Café.